privacytools/privacytools.io/pages/privacy.md

 description: "This Privacy Statement explains what information PrivacyTools and its related entities collect about its users, what we do with that information, and how we handle the content you place in our products and services."
 ---

-## Who is {{ site.name }}?
+## Who is PrivacyTools?

-{{ site.name }} is an unincorporated community developing this website and a number of privacy-friendly services.
+PrivacyTools is an unincorporated community developing this website and a number of privacy-friendly services.
 The current list of public team members [can be found on GitHub](https://github.com/orgs/privacytoolsIO/people).
-In order to operate these services, {{ site.name }} receives hosting and administration services from Aragon Ventures LLC.
+In order to operate these services, PrivacyTools receives hosting and administration services from Aragon Ventures LLC.

-## How does {{ site.name }} collect data about me?
+## How does PrivacyTools collect data about me?

 We collect data:

-* When you browse a website, forum, or other {{ site.name }} service.
+* When you browse a website, forum, or other PrivacyTools service.
-* When you create an account on a {{ site.name }} service.
+* When you create an account on a PrivacyTools service.
-* When you post, send private messages, or otherwise participate on a {{ site.name }} service.
+* When you post, send private messages, or otherwise participate on a PrivacyTools service.

 This data will be collected regardless of browser, device, or app used to access our services.
 We do not buy or otherwise receive data from data brokers.